nathanbegbie/learn-elixir-faktory/README.md

 ## Getting Faktory Integrated with the Mix App

-Note here, that this is not a Phoenix application.
+Note that this is not a Phoenix application.
 This is a straightforward mix project.
-From the quickstart docs in the `faktory_worker_ex` readme, we can just do the following:
+From the [quickstart docs](https://github.com/smn/faktory_worker_ex/tree/feature/combined-fixes#quickstart) in the `faktory_worker_ex` README, we will adapt the following:

 ```elixir
 # For enqueuing jobs